ji-devs/ji-cloud/documentation/src/frontend/elements-and-stories/checklist.md

   - Plan the architecture carefully and consider how the element is intended to be used, not just as a wrapper for a bunch of HTML/CSS.
 Container elements with nothing other than slots and styles are absolutely fine, as are static elements that have no properties.
 Complex large elements that abstract over a ton of functionality are fine too if that's what's needed.
 For example, when separating this way, you may find that "my-custom-page" gets broken into a generic re-usable container which has nothing to do with that specific page, and only needs to be slotted with the custom content.

-### Components / Stories
+### Stories

-  - Headspace: "temp mockups/prototypes for Dominator reference" and/or "Element Tests"
+  - Headspace: "temp prototypes for QA, app reference, or Element tests"

   - Should mostly be about configuring and composing elements for interactivity.
 Move static data to the appropriate element.